 Table Of Contents

 The cloud offers on-demand computing resources, the ability to increase or reduce usage as needed, and the flexibility to pay only for what you use.
-But if you’ve been building on the cloud for some time, you know that last part isn’t exactly straightforward.
+But if you’ve been building on the cloud for some time, you know that the last part isn’t exactly straightforward.

 For example, leaving aggressive product features, engineering sessions, or testing projects unchecked can quickly waste thousands, even millions of dollars in a matter of days.